 Address: Trebbiner Str.
 9, 10963 Berlin, Germany

 Deutsches Technikmuseum Berlin or the German Museum of Technology) Is located in Berlin, Germany.
-This science and technology museum showcases a sizeable collection of technical, historical artifacts.
+This science and technology museum showcases a sizeable collection of technical, and historical artifacts.
 Originally, the museum focused on exhibits of rail transpiration.

 However, it expanded its exhibition range to include several kinds of industrial technologies.
 In 2003, aviation and maritime exhibition halls were added to the museum in a freshly constructed extension.
 The museum also houses a science arena known as Spectrum.